 Three years later he became accompanist to the Rhos Male Voice Choir.
 At the age of 21 he became Musical Director.

-Notable success was attained at the national eisteddfod.
-For a quarter of a century the competition had been dominated by two choirs from south Wales, namely Morriston Orpheus and Treorchy.
-It all changed in 1962 at Llanelli.
+Moreover, notable success attained at the national eisteddfod.
+For a quarter of a century the competition had been dominated by two choirs.

 Despite being 130 voices strong the Rhos choir was still regarded as the north Wales David’s to the Goliath’s of south Wales.

-His partnership with accompanist John Tudor Davies lasted 30 years and took the choir to unprecedented success.
+His partnership with accompanist John Tudor Davies lasted 30 years.
+It took the choir to further unprecedented success.

 After leaving Rhos MVC in 1987 Colin was very much in demand as a guest conductor and accompanist.
 Eminent soloists such as Sir Geraint Evans, Stuart Burrows and Bryn Terfel sought his services.